 The premise is a diet that is composed of 85% whole foods like lean proteins, whole grains, fruits, vegetables and dairy make for optimal health and allow you to get in necessary micronutrients your body needs.
 But wait, what about the other 15%, these are your fun foods like ice cream, alcohol, cake, whatever your heart’s desire.
 We are not saying that you will not have to say no to something every once in a while because let's be serious you want to make progress and saying yes to everything you want all the time is not going to get you to your goals.

 Flexible dieting is just that: Flexible.

-We speak to potential client everyday who are caught in a super restrictive way of eating.
-They have been on then “Diet, Diet, Diet, Binge…Diet, Diet, Diet, Binge” rollercoaster for years with little to no continued success.
+We speak to a potential client every day who are caught in a super restrictive way of eating.
+They have been on the “Diet, Diet, Diet, Binge…Diet, Diet, Diet, Binge” rollercoaster for years with little to no continued success.

 Food is not just physical, it’s also psychological.
 Many people that we speak to have an unhealthy relationship and fear of food.
 Flexible Dieting is seems to kill the “Diet, Binge” cycle many people find themselves in.
 Because you can eat whatever you want (in moderation) it’s more mentally & emotionally sustainable!

 As a client of TheBodyShop Online you will find that flexible dieting can work with any type of diet including keto, paleo, vegan, or etc.